OneHourGameJam/OneHourGameJam/README.md

 For linux: https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu
 For mac: http://jason.pureconcepts.net/2012/10/install-apache-php-mysql-mac-os-x/

-If these guides are out of date at the time you are reading this, simply google "Install apache on <OS>" where OS is the operating system you wish to use.
+If these guides are out of date at the time you are reading this, simply google "Install apache on %OS%" where %OS% is the operating system you wish to use.

+Also install MySQL (available in XAMPP), connect to it (via PHPMYADMIN or MySQL Workbench) and execute the contents of the provided sql file in SQL/1hgj.sql.
+This will create the database structure

+Open php/db.php and edit the database connection details at the top.

 ## 2: Deploying

 Once you have your web server set up, copy the contents of this repository to it.

 It is possible that you will need to change the permissions on the /data and /config dirrectories, so that your scripts will be able to write to them.
 This depends to how your web server is set up.
 If needed, change them to 777 and it should work.
 Tutorial: http://www.linux.org/threads/file-permissions-chmod.4094/.
 It is however likely that you will not need to do this.

 ## 3. First startup

 Open the page in your browser and register a user.
 This first user will be a site administrator.

-You will also likely want to delete the example jam.
-To do this, delete the file data/jams/jam_1.json

 # Common tasks

-Not everything is done in the best way, not everything has a pretty interface.
+This project is in-development, so some administrative tasks do not yet have a pretty interface.
 It was much more important to add the functionality quickly and then add interfaces as needed.
 Interfaces for these tasks will be made soon<TM>, for now, follow the guide below.

 ## Registering